waylayio/waylay-sdk-registry-py/docs/ModelsApi.md

 > wildcard: str,
 > query: UpdateAssetQuery,
 > headers
-> ) -> PostWebscriptJobSyncResponseV2 \| PostWebscriptJobAsyncResponseV2
+> ) -> PostModelJobSyncResponseV2 \| PostModelJobAsyncResponseV2

-Update Webscript Asset
+Update Model Asset

-The provided asset will be added to the <em>webscript</em> function's collection of existing assets,   replacing any existing asset with the same name.
-Please note that it is not allowed to update the webscript.json json file with a changed value for any of the     <code>name</code>, <code>version</code> and/or <code>runtime</code> attributes.
+The provided asset will be added to the <em>model</em> function's collection of existing assets,   replacing any existing asset with the same name.
+Please note that it is not allowed to update the model.json json file with a changed value for any of the     <code>name</code>, <code>version</code> and/or <code>runtime</code> attributes.
 For each <em>runtime</em> other files are supported.

 ### Example